A group of people dancing in a semi-circle with connected hands.

 Welcome to the site for International Folk Dancing in Fort Collins, Colorado

-& Wit-Laden Information on Selected Social & Recreational International Folk Dances
+& Wit-Laden Information on Selected Social Dances & International Folk Dances

-Join In Recreational, Fun, DEI-Filled Dances From Around the World.
+Join In Recreational, Fun, DEI-Filled Social Dances From Around the World!

 • Every Tuesday Night in Fort Collins!